onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 This example will send the `snackbar` event/action, which will eventually bubble to the application route where it will be handled.
-In the end, the message `Hello, World!` will display in the application-wide snackbar.
+In the end, the message `Hello, World!` will display in the application snackbar.